joonamo/teensy_classic_xinput/README.md

 # Features
 - All buttons work and are matched to same positions as XBox Controller
-- Sticks work, but need to be calibrated (Automatic calibration planned, but I mainly created this to play games with Classic Controller's great dpad)
+- Sticks work and are automatically calibrated to reach max range of XInput
+- Sticks can be disabled!
 - Shoulder buttons work, but no analog (Analog functionality might be added in future)
 - Gracefully handles un/plugging controller
 - Shoulder swap (Swap which shoulder buttons map to triggers and bumpers)